Refer a patient

 Professionals: Health care professionals in the community can request training on providing affirming, welcoming care.
 See our rate sheet for details on fees.

-Expertise: OHSU providers who work with the THP specialize in gender-affirming health care, treating hundreds of patients a year.
-Many are also international experts, publishing studies and speaking across the nation and overseas.
+Expertise: OHSU providers who work with the THP specialize in gender-affirming health care.
+They treat hundreds of patients a year.
+Many are also international experts who publish studies and who speak across the nation and overseas.

 Care for teens and children: The providers at our Doernbecher Gender Clinic locations offer years of experience treating gender-diverse young people.